 Peak hours at the gym will vary, but will often be in line with people’s work patterns – for example, during the week, you can usually expect the gym to be busier before work, at lunchtime, and after work.
 If you’re not sure when your gym’s peak hours are, then it’s worth phoning up and asking so you can work around them.

 7. Don’t be afraid to ask for help

-Everyone has to start somewhere, so there’s no shame in asking an instructor or even an experienced gym goer for a little help.
+Everyone has to start somewhere, so there’s no shame in asking an instructor or even an experienced gym-goer for a little help.
 If you aren’t sure how to use the chest press or the rowing machine, then don’t be afraid to ask for a demonstration.
-Similarly if you’re unsure whether your technique is correct or you’re finding that a particular exercise is causing you discomfort, then try pulling an instructor to one side and asking them to correct you.
+Similarly, if you’re unsure whether your technique is correct or you’re finding that a particular exercise is causing you discomfort, then try pulling an instructor to one side and asking them to correct you.

-As you become more confident and familiar with your workouts, chances are you will need to ask for help less and may even find that newbies come to you for advice.
+As you become more confident and familiar with your workouts, chances are you will need to ask for less help, and may even find that newbies come to you for advice.

 8. Track your progress

 If you want to become a regular at the gym, then it’s important to keep track of your progress.
-We tend to stick at things better if we can see results, and often the best way to make sure that you can spot progress (even if it’s small) is to keep a record.
+We tend to stick to things better if we can see results, and often the best way to make sure that you can spot progress (even if it’s small) is to keep a record.
 For example, if your goal is to cut down your 5K running time, then keep a record of each run.
 Or, if your goal is weight loss, then keep track of how many pounds you’re losing each week.